 Lose yourself (figuratively and literally) in the field maple maze.
 Or put your feet up on a small beach beside the lake.
 And the kids can while away the time clambering around slides, swings and climbing frames.

 By now you should have some idea of the vast diversity within the gardens, even though the area really isn’t that large (around 6 hectares or 15 acres).

 Remarkably, entrance to Hirschstetten is free.

 Be careful with opening times, though.
 Use Google translate and the official visitor information page for details.

 For example, the main gardens and animal areas typically only open between mid-March and late October / early November.
-Note also that almost all information displays are German-only (this is a part of Vienna undiscovered by tourists).
+Note also that almost all information displays were German-only on my last visit (this is a part of Vienna undiscovered by tourists).